1. The Desktop Pick and places Machine

-In PNP, you would possibly get machines where there’s no facility to advance the tape then you’ll need to take care so as to not spill the components everywhere the workbench.
+In PNP, you would possibly get machines where there’s no facility to advance the tape then you’ll need to take care so as to not spill the components everywhere on the workbench.

-The desktop pick and place machine provided by ElectronicsTalk can be equipped with a maximum 50 slots of feeder capacity.
+The desktop pick and place machine provided by ElectronicsTalk can be equipped with a maximum of 50 slots of feeder capacity.

-And both of the rear and front sides of feeder stations will be occupied fully to maximize productivity.
+And both the rear and front sides of feeder stations will be occupied fully to maximize productivity.

 Low-end machines, typically, don’t have auto-advance, and this suggests that you simply would need to babysit the machine while it does its job.

 4.2 Machine vision